hunt-framework/hunt/README.md

 ##### Windows
 ----

 If you're using Windows, you can use cabal for the build.
-If you like to use sandboxes on Windows, you can copy the neccessary cabal commands from our Makefile.
+If you would like to use sandboxes on Windows, you can copy the neccessary cabal commands from our Makefile.

 ```bash
 git clone https://github.com/hunt-framework/hunt.git